 The term “e-commerce” simply means the sale of goods or services on the internet.
 In its most basic form, e-commerce involves electronically transferring funds and data between 2 or more parties.
 This form of business has evolved quite a bit since its beginnings in the electronic data interchange of the 1960s and the inception of online shopping in the 1990s.

 In recent years, e-commerce has enjoyed a massive boost from the rise of smartphones, which allow consumers to shop from nearly anywhere.
-In fact, business experts predicted that mobile e-commerce alone would surpass $284 billion in 2020.

 What is an e-commerce website?